ruzicic/getheadlines/README.md

 - Environment variables - rename `.env.example` to `.env` and ***update to fit your preferences***

-After everything is set, to set necessary tables and test data, run:
+After everything is set, run script to create necessary tables and test data:
 ```bash
 npm run init:db
 ```